-So the former Goldman Sachs banker set up Delos, a research, consulting and real estate development company placing health and wellness at the centre of design.
+So the former Goldman Sachs banker set up Delos, a research, consulting and real estate development company placing health and wellness at the center of design.
 Delos pioneered the WELL building standard that, after a two-year pilot, was ratified in October 2014.

 WELL is a performance-based system for measuring, certifying and monitoring features of the built environment that have an impact on human health and well-being, including air, water, nourishment, light, fitness, comfort and the mind.

-According to Scialla, the standard “is grounded in evidence-based medical research that demonstrates the connection between the buildings where we spend more than 90 per cent of our time, and the health and wellness effects on us as occupants”.
+According to Scialla, the standard “is grounded in evidence-based medical research that demonstrates the connection between the buildings where we spend more than 90 percent of our time, and the health and wellness effects on us as occupants”.

-Scialla hopes that WELL certification will do for the indoor environment what LEED (Leadership in Energy and Environmental Design) has done for construction: be a benchmark for developers and attract a premium from end users.
+Scialla hopes that WELL certification will do for the indoor environment what LEED (Leadership in Energy and Environmental Design) has done for construction: be a benchmark for developers and attract a premium from end-users.